Chapter 11. Avoiding the Perils of Transition

 Pharmaceutical-grade L-Glutamine is best for supplementation because of its purity and exceptional digestibility (bioavailability).
 For best results it must be taken on an empty stomach, so it gets down into the intestinal tract without being held up by gastric digestion.
 Most of the supplements for athletes sold in health food stores contain food-grade L-Glutamine, or are mixed with glutamine peptides.

-You may want to consider the Ageless GI Recovery brand of L‑Glutamine.
+You may want to consider the Glutamine Powder.
 It is manufactured in the United States by a professional supplement company from pharmaceutical-grade L-Glutamine.
 It is specifically formulated for intestinal recovery, particularly during the transition to a low-carb diet, and for improving the retention and survival of intestinal flora on fiber-free diets.
 To better accomplish this task, it contains small quantities of natural soluble fiber (acacia fiber and inulin) which are preferred by normal flora, but do not “appeal” to pathogenic bacteria.
 In these small amounts, neither causes the bloating or flatulence associated with soluble fiber.